Forty Thousand Horsemen: Critical

 Reviews were overwhelmingly positive.
 The critic from The Sydney Morning Herald claimed that "there have been some good Australian films before this one, but Forty Thousand Horsemen has every right to be regarded as the first really great Australian picture."

-Filmink magazine later wrote "the film was Taylor's.
+In 2019, film historian Stephen Vagg suggested that "the film was Taylor's.
 There had been other notable leading men in Australian films – Snowy Baker, Errol Flynn – but it was really Taylor who was the first tough Aussie star type, that would be so exemplified by Rod Taylor, Jack Thompson, Mel Gibson and Bryan Brown."

 Box office

-It was a massive success at the box office, grossing £10,000 within its first three weeks of release, enabling Famous Features Ltd to buy out the interest of the New South Wales government for £15,000.
-The film was seen by 287,000 in Sydney alone during a ten-week run on first release.
+The film was a massive success at the box office, grossing £10,000 within its first three weeks of release, enabling Famous Features Ltd to buy out the interest of the New South Wales government for £15,000.
+The film was seen by 287,000 people in Sydney alone during a ten-week run on first release.
+Filmink argued "It’s easy to see why this movie was such a hit – it’s full of energetic spirits, action and romance, plus beautiful photography and unabashed nationalism: ‘Waltzing Matilda’ plays constantly, everyone loves Australians, Aussie soldiers are depicted as brave, loyal, admired by their enemies and allies and get to have sex with hot French girls, etc, etc."

 Female lead Betty Bryant was sent to Singapore for the film's premiere in June 1941.
-While there she met MGM executive Maurice Silverstein, who she would later marry, leading to her retirement from acting.
+While there she met MGM executive Maurice Silverstein, whom she would later marry, leading to her retirement from acting.

 Foreign release

-The movie was released in the US by Sherman S. Krellberg for Monogram Pictures and was very well received.
+The film was released in the US by Sherman S. Krellberg for Monogram Pictures and was very well received.